akshaydevml/Resume-Parser/README.md

 # Resume-Parser

-Python based Reume Parser built on spaCy and NLTK.
-Can be used to extract-
+Python based Resume Parser built on spaCy and NLTK.
+Given a resume in pdf format can be used to extract-

   1)Name